Uripeer3/Fedora-Gnome-Power-Profile-Automation/README.md

+> [!NOTE]
+> I wanted my Fedora laptop to switch GNOME power modes automatically when moving between AC power, battery, and low-battery states, but I could not find a simple built-in configuration for that.
+>
+> This project is a small helper script that:
+>
+> 1. Hoocks to UPower for charger and battery-warning state changes.
+> 2. Sets GNOME's visible Power Mode through the Power Profiles interface exposed by Fedora's `tuned-ppd`.
+>
+> It does not modify TuneD profiles or tune the CPU directly; it only automates the same visible GNOME power-mode choice you can make manually.

 # GNOME Power Mode Automation for Fedora

 A small Fedora utility that automatically selects the **visible GNOME Power Mode** when a laptop moves between AC power, normal battery use, and the system-reported low-battery state.

+It is designed for Fedora Workstation systems that use **TuneD** plus `tuned-ppd` for GNOME's Power Profiles compatibility layer.

+And the default behavior will get you:

 | Physical state | Default visible GNOME mode |
 |---|---|